 Rosemary Ruether argues that from the standpoint of the faith of Israel itself, "there is no possibility of talking about the Messiah having come (much less of having come two thousand years ago, with all the evil history that has reigned from that time until this) when the reign of God has not come."
-She maintains that "what Christianity has in Jesus is not the Messiah, but a Jew who hoped for the kingdom of God and who died in that hope."
-146
+163 She maintains that "what Christianity has in Jesus is not the Messiah, but a Jew who hoped for the kingdom of God and who died in that hope."
+164

-Gregory Baum argues that "as long as the Church proclaims Jesus as the one mediator without whom there is no salvation, no theological space is left for other religions, and, in particular, no theological validity is left for Jewish religion".
+Gregory Baum argues that "as long as the Church proclaims Jesus as the one mediator without whom there is no salvation, no theological space is left for other religions, and, in particular, no theological validity is left for Jewish religion."
 To Baum it means that "Jesus is the Christ now only in the sense that he anticipated the divine victory at the end."

 Some time in the future, and not till then, will Jesus be Christ in the proper sense of the word.

-Although some advocates of two-covenant theology - among those Baum - maintain that to non-Jews Jesus may be Christ, all agree, however, that to Jews he was not the Messiah.
-The way Jesus is portrayed as Christ seems to indicate that the work of Christ is understood in a way that differs from the New Testament's explicit teaching.
-Which is another example that it is not enough to speak of Christ.
-The decisive question is always: which Christ?
+Although some advocates of two-covenant theology - among them Baum - maintain that to non-Jews Jesus may be Christ, all agree that to Jews he was not the Messiah.
+The way Jesus is portrayed as Christ seems to indicate that the work of Christ is understood in a way that differs from the explicit teaching of the New Testament which is another example that it is not enough to